Submitted by WA Contents

 Russia - Jul 27, 2018 - 03:01 5934 views

 The Eurasian Prize 2018 is calling for entries from architects, designers, companies and design students from all around the world for this year's prize.

 French architect Odile Decq, David Basulto - Architect, Founder and currently CEO of ArchDaily, Rossana Orlandi - founder and director of one of Europe’s most important design galleries, Paolo Bleve - founder Il Foglio del Mobile and Chris Wilkinson - founder and director of WilkinsonEyre are among the judges and more will be announced soon.

-Entries are submitted until September 10, 2018.
+Student competition entries can be sent until September 25, 2018, while Science and Publicism entries can be sent until October 15, 2018.
 Entry fees differ based on the competition category and date of fee payment.
 Submitting multiple entries results in a 10% reduction in the submission fee per entry.
 All the conditions are available here.

 For the past fifteen years, the Eurasian Prize has provided a one-of-a-kind chance for architects and designers to evaluate their skill, expertise and calling.
 In its 2018, it joins forces with the Master Hand (Rus. “Рука Мастера”), a highly-authoritative awards initiative that has been undertaken yearly by the regional branch of the Union of Architects of Russia, for the last eleven years, aiming to engage more active architecture professionals and celebrate more outstanding projects.